Australian Debt Clock: Young Australians Credit Crisis, A Life in Debt

-We are seeing a dramatic 20% increase in the tens of thousands bad credit inquiries we see every year.
-The proportion of these that are caustic, well beyond dangerous has grown a further 30% .
-This means that a great deal of people need urgent finance who may never be able to get it, or find themselves in an even more harmful downwards debt spiral.
+We are seeing a dramatic 20% increase in the tens of thousands of bad credit inquiries we see every year.
+The proportion of these that are caustic, well beyond dangerous has grown a further 30%.
+This means that a lot of people need urgent finance who may never be able to get it or find themselves in an even more harmful downwards debt spiral.

 Enough is enough, bad credit in Australia is increasing and we need to do more to stop the rot.
 The finance industry is seeing more impaired credit daily than ever before, the Australian debt clock is scarily ticking up at a rapid rate.
 In follow-up among these alarming trends, we’ve completed research to further explore this crisis amongst young Australians.

 We recently conducted a study of over 1,000 people to assess the state of bad debt in 18-24-year-olds in Australia.
 The results paint a worrying picture of a high proportion of young Australians oblivious to the dangers and ongoing consequences of poor debt management.

 We will be taking a closer look at the results, reviewing how the insights fit against a wider backdrop of important issues and begin the conversation about what can be done to help support and improve these worrying trends for our young Australians.